consulo/consulo-dev.github.io/docs/basics/platform_contributions.md

 Bug reports take little time to file and are very helpful to developers.
 This is one of the easiest contributions you can make.
 When you discover a problem with the IDE or the platform, please report it.
-Make sure you provide information about your environment (OS, JDK version), steps to reproduce the issue, as well as a written description of the problem.
+Make sure you provide information about your environment (OS, Consulo version), steps to reproduce the issue, as well as a written description of the problem.
 You can file a bug in our [GitHub issue tracker](https://github.com/consulo/consulo/issues).
 Before submitting an issue, please search for already submitted ones describing the same problem - and if you find one, feel free to vote for it.